How to Get Discounts or Cheap Vatican Tickets

 The crowds inside the Museums, the long queues to get in and the risk of not being able to get in despite having queued for miles can tarnish what is supposed to be one of the most interesting visits of your trip to Rome.

-St. Peter's Basilica, free all year round
+St. Peter's Basilica, free of charge all year round

 St Peter's Basilica| ©Martijn Vonk